isaqb-org/glossary/generated/readme-generated.md

 # How to handle generated files

-This directory contains several auto-generated markdown files (gen-tt-DE-EN.md, gen-tt-EN-DE.md aswell as gen-terms-[language-code]).
+This directory contains several auto-generated markdown files (gen-tt-DE-EN.md, gen-tt-EN-DE.md as well as gen-terms-[language-code]).

 The first two files contain the translation tables for German and English terms.
-The other ones contain the glossary terms available in that language.
+The other ones contain a collection of all glossary terms that are available in that language.

 Handle them as follows: